 Although we sometimes find it difficult to meet our own ends, we usually find ways to deck our table with food.
 Food can be inexpensive– like rice, noodles, hamburger, chicken, beans, and punch.
 Moreover, the Lord promises to especially provide for us if we’ve been charitable to others.
 The book of Homilies says, “stick not to give alms freely, and trust notwithstanding, that God’s goodness will minister unto us sufficiency and plenty, so long as we shall live in this transitory life, and, after our days here well spent in his service and the love of our brethren, we shall be crowned with everlasting glory” (Book of Homilies, p.
 399).
 And, “if we will first seek the kingdom of God, and do the works of righteousness thereof, we shall not be left destitute, all other things shall be given to us plenteously.” ibid, p.
 397 The example of the poor widow is given who gave her last meal to the prophet Elias (1 Ki. xvii).
 Though we lack material goods, ultimately the Lord shall supply our wants.
 Hence, works of mercy are predicated upon a trust in Jehovah’s attributes as very liberal and plentiful.

 Some might then ask,”who is my brother?”
 The time of the Homily’s compiling is curious because it belongs to the Tudor period where every countryman is a churchman.
 This polity is similar to OT Israel where Jehovah commands the Jews should “open their hand unto their brethern that were poor and needy in the land” Deut 15:11.
 Though England’s (and English-peoples’) covenanted commonwealth is largely dissipated, there is a sense which the poor remain our brethren by simple reason of their humanity.
 The Homily speaks quite literally about the “poor” being the “least of Christ” as well as even “his little ones”.
 Yet, the Homily does not spiritualize or dismiss the worldly poor as if it only included the humble or those mysteriously elect.
 Rather, it seems to include anyone who lacks physical sustenance.
 For example, the Homily describes quenching thirst as a very literal act, “Christ doth declare by this how much he accepteth our charitable affection toward the poor, in that he promiseth a reward unto them that give but a cup of cold water in his name to them that have need thereof” (Homilies, p.
 387).
 The poor are certainly the meek at heart, but they are also those generally needy or otherwise forgotten.
-Perhaps the worldly poor remain among us to remind ourselves of true poverty when we are fallen from the love of God?
+Perhaps the worldly poor remain among us to remind ourselves of true poverty when we may indeed be fallen from the love of God?

 Evidently, there is a sense the poor are indeed “brethren” according to God’s design.
-The Prayer Book catechism describes God’s economy of working Love, “I learn to believe in God the Father, who hath made me, and all the world.
+The American Prayer Book catechism describes God’s economy of working Love, “I learn to believe in God the Father, who hath made me, and all the world.
 Secondly, in God the Son, who hath redeemed me, and all mankind.”
 In so far as God the Father made creation and sustains it by His infinite Love, so we ought to Love His creatures.
 Indeed, his Love is the fountain of our own, and such holy tempers borne by Love ought to rule our heart.
 Likewise, in the sense the Son redeemed all mankind–even while they were his enemy– we also shew mercy to all men.
 The famous hymnist, Charles Wesley, in O Thousand Tongues, says, “ See all your sins on Jesus laid: The Lamb of God was slain; His soul was once an offering made For every soul of man“ (Hymn 1, Collections).
 His, perhaps more celebrated brother, John Wesley speaks of God’s Love in terms of both these creative and redemptive principles.
 Wesley says of our creation, “the persons intended by ‘our neighbor’ are, every child of man, everyone that breathes the vital air, all that have souls to be saved” Sermons, p.
 340. In terms Christ’s redemption, Wesley soon adds,

 “‘if any man ask, who is my neighbor?’ we reply, every man in the world; every child of his who is the Father of the spirits of all flesh.
 Nor may we in any wise except our enemies or the enemies of God and their own souls.
 But every Christian loveth these also as himself, yea ‘as Christ loved us’.
 He that would more fully understand what manner of love this is, may consider St. Paul’s description of it.
 It is ‘long-suffering and kind’.
 It ‘envieth not’.
 It is ‘not rash or hasty’ in judging.
 It is ‘not puffed up’; but maketh him that loves, the least, the servant of all’ p.
 7, Sermons.